anabenitoterreros/TEPaat/README.md

 # PROJECT
 ## INFO
-This repo contains our implementations of the group members (see below) inline with the requirements of CHE 4230 Advanced Process Control Systems – Spring 2023
-Semester Project.
-The plant setup is as shown below:
+This repo contains our implementations of the CHE 4230 Advanced Process Control Systems – Spring 2023 Semester Project.
+The project has a plant setup as shown below:

 ![Screenshot](./reports/flowdiagram.png)